fleutot/kinesis/README.md

 # What I have done

-Followed the instructions above, swapped the Swedish symbols (`Group2`) for å and ', removed the other symbol (which don't need to be overridden).
+Followed the instructions above, swapped the Swedish symbols (`Group2`) for å and ', removed the other symbols (which don't need to be overridden).

 	sudo apt install xinput list
 	xinput list